f0nzie/rEcl/README.md

 ### New functions

+On top of the class `EclBinaryParser` writtent by Konstantin Sermyagin, I have added a few utility functions:

   - `get_vectors_shape`: get the shape or dimensions of the vectors dataframe
   - `get_vector_names`: get the names of all the vectors